 The history is significant for signs of increased intracranial pressure with headache and vomiting.
 You wonder about cerebellar dysfunction because of his clumsiness.
 The physical examination confirms this with papilledema and cerebellar signs with dysdiadochokinesia.
 You determine that the lesion probably originates from the cerebellum and may be on the left side because of the left eye paresis on lateral gaze and exaggerated horizontal nystagmus to the left.
 Putting all of this information together, especially remembering that four year olds normally do not complain of headaches and the additional fact that the headaches are severe enough to wake him at night, makes you suspect that this child has a tumor in his cerebellum.
 An MRI of his brain demonstrates acute hydrocephalus and a cerebellar astrocytoma.

-Physicians are often thought of as detectives since it is their goal to determine where any lesion or problem is.
+Neurologists are often thought of as detectives since it is their goal to determine where any lesion or problem is in the nervous system.
 They have to be systematic in their approach in order not to miss anything.
 By careful history taking and physical examination, they try to determine where the problem is, and only then do they obtain further diagnostic studies to confirm or localize the area of involvement.
 The pediatric neurologic examination is often challenging to those who have primarily worked with adults since infants and younger children are often uncooperative.
 This chapter will focus on two major areas of the examination, the history and physical examination.

 History.
 A careful and accurate neurologic history is the most important part of the assessment.
 In evaluating the history of present illness, it is important to note the onset of symptoms in chronological order, and their frequency, duration, and associated characteristics (1).
 Also, it would be useful to know whether the problem is static, progressing, or improving.
 Children who are older than 3 to 5 years may be able to give answers to questions if done appropriately, which may not only be helpful but could be more accurate than the parent's.
 The review of symptoms is also important since vomiting, fever, clumsiness, and other symptoms can be associated with the presenting problem.
 A birth history should be obtained, focusing on prenatal, perinatal, and postnatal events.
-Ask about the gestational age, complications during pregnancy (including infections), maternal drug and alcohol use, Apgar scores, problems during delivery - like meconium, and feeding difficulties.
+One should ask about the gestational age, complications during pregnancy (including infections), maternal drug and alcohol use, Apgar scores, problems during delivery (such as meconium in amniotic fluid), and feeding difficulties.
 The past medical history should include immunization status, accidents, chronic medical problems, and medications (including anticonvulsants).
 A good developmental screening assessment with milestones can be performed (such as the Denver II).
-Family history can also be useful since some diseases are transmitted through dominant genes like some neurocutaneous syndromes and migraines, or through recessive genes such as the case of many neurodegenerative disorders (2).
+Family history can also be useful since some diseases are transmitted through dominant genes such as some neurocutaneous syndromes and migraines, or through recessive genes such as in the case of many neurodegenerative disorders (2).

 General Physical Examination.
 The following is a list of items that should be performed in the general examination (2).

 1. Height, weight, blood pressure, and head circumference.
-For neonates, nurseries commonly include the chest circumference.
-If the head circumference is significantly smaller than the chest circumference, then there might be microcephaly.
+If the head circumference is small, then there might be microcephaly.
 A nice rule of thumb for head circumference is the 3 & 9 rule.
 A newborn has a head circumference of 35 cm, a 3 month has a circumference of 40 cm, a 9 month has a circumference of 45 cm, a 3 year old has a circumference of 50 cm, and a 9 year old has a circumference of 55 cm (3).

 2. General appearance, including dysmorphology.